Ambient Mode Security Deep Dive

 Layering of ambient mesh data plane

-To recap, Istio ambient mesh introduces a layered mesh data plane with a secure overlay responsible for transport security and routing, that has the option to add L7 capabilities for namespaces that need them.
+To recap, Istio’s ambient mode introduces a layered mesh data plane with a secure overlay responsible for transport security and routing, that has the option to add L7 capabilities for namespaces that need them.
 To understand more, please see the announcement blog and the getting started blog.
 The secure overlay consists of a node-shared component, the ztunnel, that is responsible for L4 telemetry and mTLS which is deployed as a DaemonSet.
 The L7 layer of the mesh is provided by waypoint proxies, full L7 Envoy proxies that are deployed per identity/workload type.
 Some of the core implications of this design include:

 Separation of application and data plane

 Although the primary goal of ambient mesh is simplifying operations of the service mesh, it does serve to improve security as well.
 Complexity breeds vulnerabilities and enterprise applications (and their transitive dependencies, libraries, and frameworks) are exceedingly complex and prone to vulnerabilities.
 From handling complex business logic to leveraging OSS libraries or buggy internal shared libraries, a user’s application code is a prime target for attackers (internal or external).
 If an application is compromised, credentials, secrets, and keys are exposed to an attacker including those mounted or stored in memory.
 When looking at the sidecar model, an application compromise includes takeover of the sidecar and any associated identity/key material.
-In the Istio ambient mode, no data plane components run in the same pod as the application and therefore an application compromise does not lead to the access of secrets.
+In Istio’s ambient mode, no data plane components run in the same pod as the application and therefore an application compromise does not lead to the access of secrets.

 What about Envoy Proxy as a potential target for vulnerabilities?
 Envoy is an extremely hardened piece of infrastructure under intense scrutiny and run at scale in critical environments (e.g., used in production to front Google’s network).
 However, since Envoy is software, it is not immune to vulnerabilities.
 When those vulnerabilities do arise, Envoy has a robust CVE process for identifying them, fixing them quickly, and rolling them out to customers before they have the chance for wide impact.